November 7, 2017:

-Nick Johnson, who came to Washington with Expos in 2005, was an on-base machine.
-In his four seasons with the Nats, his on-base percentage was .418, which remains the Nationals’ record (Bryce Harper’s, in comparison, stood at .384 at the end of the 2017 season.)
+Nick Johnson, who came to Washington with the Expos in 2005, was an on-base machine.
+In his four seasons with the Nats, his on-base percentage was .418, which remains the Nationals’ record (Bryce Harper’s, in comparison, stood at .388 at the end of the 2018 season.)

-Of course, what’s most sad about Nick’s career was his inability to avoid serious injury, the most grusome of which — the horrible collision on September 23, 2006, with Nats right fielder Austin Kearns — cost him the entire 2007 season, rehabbing a broken leg.
+Of course, what’s most sad about Nick’s career was his misfortune with serious injury, the most gruesome of which — the horrible collision on September 23, 2006, with Nats right fielder Austin Kearns — cost him the entire 2007 season, rehabbing a broken leg.
 A serious wrist injury ended his 2008 season after 38 games. but not before he had driven in the first run ever at Nationals Park.